wwWallet/wallet-docs/docs/wallet/06-encryption-architecture.md

   The **privateKey** member of `PrivateData` is encrypted an additional time using the same encryption key.

-  **privateKey** is only kept in volatile memory, and is not written to persistent storage in unencrypted form.
+  **privateKey** is only kept in volatile memory, and is never written to persistent storage in unencrypted form.

 - **mainKey**: The 256-bit AES-GCM encryption key of the `EncryptedContainer`.